TalBl/C096411/Desiction_Trees.md

 	<img src="/C096411/image/less7/Capture.gif" align="middle">
 </p>

-Input data set of points with labels and unclassified point.
+The input is a data set of points with labels and an unclassified point.
-The algorithm determains the classify according the closest point from the input data set.
+The algorithm determines the classification according the closest point from the input data set.
-With this way the learned label given according it's enviroment.
+This way the label is determined according to it's environment.

 #### K - Nearest Neighbors: